KevinYenky/maxtext/docs/guides/checkpointing_solutions/emergency_checkpointing.md

 The total size of a full training checkpoint (including model weights and optimizer state) can be estimated based on the number of model parameters.
 A good rule of thumb:
-**Total Checkpoint Size â‰ˆ Number of Parameters Ã— 12 bytes**
+**Total Checkpoint Size ≈ Number of Parameters × 12 bytes**

-For example, a 1 billion parameter model would require approximately **1B Ã— 12 bytes = 12 GB** for a full checkpoint.
+For example, a 1 billion parameter model would require approximately **1B × 12 bytes = 12 GB** for a full checkpoint.

 In a distributed training environment, the checkpoint is **sharded**, or split, across all the hosts in a slice.
 Each host is only responsible for saving its portion of the total checkpoint.
 Therefore, the ramdisk on a single pod only needs to be large enough for its local shard.

 The formula is:
-**Required Ramdisk Size per Pod â‰ˆ 2 * (Total Checkpoint Size / Number of Hosts in the Slice)**
+**Required Ramdisk Size per Pod ≈ 2 * (Total Checkpoint Size / Number of Hosts in the Slice)**

 It's a good practice to add a **10-15% buffer**.